lesandie/tinybird_nyc_taxi/README.md

 The query above returns the avg and std values of the three different variables we're going to study (trip_time, passenger_count, trip_distance).
 In order to test our model we’re going to calculate the z-score manually because we will have to adjust the acceptable range for the outliers.
 The query above will be a node of our pipe named *calculate_avg_std*.

-As avg and std are aggregated values from the 3 variables we could use an array to store the values and automate the generation.
+As avg and std are aggregated values from the 3 variable series we could use an array to store the values and automate the generation.
 Also this would be simple with a recursive CTE but clickhouse supports recursive CTEs partially so I have to look for another way to do this.
 Of course querying directly the endpoint with a Python script would be another way to solve this.

+The next query is the node name *calculate_z_scores* using the data obtained in the *calculate_avg_std* node:

 ```sql
 SELECT pickup_datetime,